trietsch/alfred-bluetooth-connector/README.md

 ## Updates
 Future updates will be provided through the `blt workflow:update` command.
 You can always run this manually as well.

-> For v0.1.0 users, please manually download v0.1.1, since this version does not include auto updates yet.
+> For v0.1.0 users, please manually download [the latest release](https://github.com/trietsch/alfred-bluetooth-connector/releases/latest), since this version does not include auto updates yet.